MaSe69/dssb/md/40_Container/PandasInDocker.md

 ## Using a mounted volume

 The recommended way to provide data to a container is to use a mounted volume.
+In practice, this is easily done by adding an option when running the container.
+As I use a small script anyway, this is a one time effort to program.

+>
+    import pandas as pd
+    print("Pandas in a Docker container reading from a mounted volume") df = pd.read_csv("/app/data/myDataOnAMountedVolume.csv")
+    print(df)

+The dockerfile remains essentially unchanged Dockerfile
+>
+    FROM python:3-alpine3.18
+    WORKDIR /usr/app/src
+    COPY requirements.txt /usr/app/src/
+    RUN pip install --no-cache-dir -r requirements.txt
+    COPY . /usr/app/src
+    CMD ["python3", "mountedvolume.py"]

+The important part is to add the option -v and both paths when running the container.
+The two parts are separated by a colon ":".
+The first part is the full path (of the folder only) to the location of the csv-file.
+The second part is the path inside the container.

+Running the container from the command line
+>
+    docker run --rm -v <fullPathOnMyVMToTheProgram>/app/data:/app/data mountedvolume

+Now, you can change the data in the csv-File.
+Without re-building the container, you get the updated data as output when running the container.

+## Conclusion

+That's it essentially.
+Now you can program in using Pandas - or migrate exiting coding using Pandas to - a container.
+Once done, you can benefit from all the benefits of running in a container.
+These benefits are in particular to run 'almost anywhere' nowadays.
+If it runs on your machine, it should run on any platform that supports containers.
+Based on this feature, you can profit from much short development cycles when developing locally and deploying afterwards for more public visibility or usage.